ipspace/netlab/docs/dev/config/initial.md

 ## Integration Tests

-You can use the following integration tests in `tests/integration/initial` directory to test your implementation:
+You can use the following integration tests in the `tests/integration/initial` directory to test your implementation:

 * **interfaces.yml** -- basic interface parameters, including IPv6 addresses, MTU and bandwidth
 * **loopback.yml** -- additional loopback interfaces